jeremy-serenne/twitch-chat-manager/README.md

 ## The console

-In the console to write a command, follow this format `!cmd:nb`
+To write a command in the console, follow this format `!cmd:nb`
 - cmd -> command's name registered in the var env [`LIST_OF_CMDS_LINE`](model.env)
 - nb -> number of occurrences